Russian airliner with 224 aboard crashes in Egypt's Sinai, all killed

 Russia and other former Soviet republics have relatively poor safety records, notably on domestic flights.

-Some Russian air crashes have been blamed on the use of aging aircraft, but industry experts point to other problems, including poor crew training, crumbling airports, lax government controls and neglect of safety in the pursuit of profits.

-The aircraft took off at 5:51 a.m.
-Cairo time (10:51 p.m.
-EDT) and disappeared from radar screens 23 minutes later, Egypt's Civil Aviation Ministry said in a statement.
-It was at an altitude of 31,000 feet (9,400 meters) when it vanished from radar screens.

-Accidents at cruising altitude are one of the rarest categories of accidents but also among the most deadly, accounting for 13 percent of fatal incidents since 2005, according to Boeing.
+Accidents at cruising altitude are one of the rarest categories of accidents but also among the most deadly, accounting for 13 percent of fatal incidents but 27 percent of fatalities since 2005, according to Boeing.

 Investigators would be looking into, among other things, the weather at the time, the pilots' experience, maintenance records, signs of a stall and any evidence of an explosion.